araqueheinz/udemy-node/README.md

 # The Complete Node.js Developer Course

 ## NOTES
  - nodemon server.js -e js,hbs --> -e stands for extensions.
-By doing this nodemon will keep an eye to all files with the extension js and hbs.
+By doing this nodemon will keep an eye to all the files with the extension js and hbs.
- - fs.appendFile('file name', data to store + '\n') --> \n means next line
+ - fs.appendFile('file name', data to store + '\n') --> \n means next line.
+ - npm install example --save-dev --> dev means it will only be required on the dev environment not production.

 ## Section 2